John Martin Reservoir: Wildlife

 John Martin Reservoir is a productive warm water fishery, providing species including saugeye, wiper, white bass, crappie, and catfish.
 These fish are stocked as needed.

-With 373 documented species of birds in Bent County, John Martin Reservoir is considered a premier birding area.
+With 373 documented species of birds in Bent County, John Martin Reservoir is considered a premier birding area, including the Interior Least Tern, The Piping Plover and the Eastern Black Rail.
 Additionally, during winter months, bald eagles can be found throughout the area.
-During the winter of 2001-2002, 126 eagles were documented.
+During the winter of 2001–2002, 126 eagles were documented.

 Other wildlife common in the area include deer, prairie dogs, rabbits, raccoons, and squirrels.